dazuma/toys/toys/docs/guide.md

 stream.

 If your tool needs to handle interrupts itself, you have several options.
 You can rescue the `Interrupt` exception or call `Signal.trap`.
-Or you can implement the `interrupt` method in your tool.
-If this method is present, Toys will handle interrupts as follows:
+Or you can provide an *interrupt handler* in your tool using the `on_interrupt` directive.
+This directive either provides a block to handle interrupts, or designates a named method as the handler.
+If an interrupt handler is present, Toys will handle interrupts as follows:

 1. Toys will terminate the tool's `run` method by raising an `Interrupt` exception.
 Any `ensure` blocks will be called.
-2. Toys will call the `interrupt` method.
-If this method takes an argument, Toys will pass it the `Interrupt` exception object.
+2. Toys will call the interrupt handler.
+If this method or block takes an argument, Toys will pass it the `Interrupt` exception object.
-3. The `interrupt` method is then responsible for tool execution from that point.
+3. The interrupt handler is then responsible for tool execution from that point.
 It may terminate execution by returning or calling `exit`, or it may restart or resume processing (perhaps by calling the `run` method again).
     Or it may invoke the normal Toys interrupt handling (i.e. terminating execution, displaying the message `INTERRUPTED`) by re-raising *the same* interrupt exception object.
-4. If another interrupt takes place during the execution of the `interrupt` method, Toys will terminate it by raising a *second* `Interrupt` exception (calling any `ensure` blocks).
-Then, `interrupt` will be called *again* and passed the new exception.
+4. If another interrupt takes place during the execution of the interrupt handler, Toys will terminate it by raising a *second* `Interrupt` exception (calling any `ensure` blocks).
+Then, the interrupt handler will be called *again* and passed the new exception.
 Any additional interrupts will be handled similarly.

-Because the `interrupt` method is called again even if the interrupt handling is itself interrupted, you might consider detecting this case if your interrupt handler might be long-running.
+Because the interrupt handler is called again even if it is itself interrupted, you might consider detecting this case if your interrupt handler might be long-running.
 You can tell how many interrupts have taken place by looking at the `Exception#cause` property of the exception.
 The first interrupt will have a cause of `nil`.
 The second interrupt (i.e. the interrupt raised the first time the interrupt handler is itself interrupted) will have its cause point to the first interrupt (which in turn has a `nil` cause.)
 The third interrupt's cause will point to the second interrupt, and so on.
+So you can determine the interrupt "depth" by counting the length of the cause chain.

 Here is an example that performs a long-running task.
 The first two times the task is interrupted, it is restarted.
 The third time, it is terminated.